Grow Website Traffic

 - Adjust the length of the video playing time according to your purpose and platform.
 While an hour-long behind-the-scenes video is ok for YouTube, a 60 seconds teaser is best for Instagram.

-5. Place your CTA Prominently – Your CTA is what you want viewers to do after watching your video.
+Your CTA is what you want viewers to do after watching your video.
 In this case, you want them to visit your website and increase traffic.
 The best way to do this is to be clear and compelling.
 Without a clear CTA, your audience will be confused and not sure of what to do next.
-If you want more traffic to your site, make sure duty it easier for the audience to find your website.
+If you want more traffic to your site, make sure it is easier for the audience to find your website.

 Use the below-shared tips on how to do so:

 - Use YouTube End Screens (the last 5-20 seconds of a video) to add up to four clickable elements; you can send people to your website, your other videos, channels, or particular landing page.